Art Spiegelman: Raw and Maus (1978–1991)

 Spiegelman began teaching at the School of Visual Arts in New York in 1978, and continued until 1987, teaching alongside his heroes Harvey Kurtzman and Will Eisner.
 "Commix: An Idiosyncratic Historical and Aesthetic Overview", a Spiegelman essay, was published in Print.
 Another Spiegelman essay, "High Art Lowdown", was published in Artforum in 1990, critiquing the High/Low exhibition at the Museum of Modern Art.

 In the wake of the success of the Cabbage Patch Kids series of dolls, Spiegelman created the parodic trading card series Garbage Pail Kids for Topps in 1985.
 Similar to the Wacky Packages series, the gross-out factor of the cards was controversial with parent groups, and its popularity started a gross-out fad among children.
 Spiegelman called Topps his "Medici" for the autonomy and financial freedom working for the company had given him.
 The relationship was nevertheless strained over issues of credit and ownership of the original artwork.
 In 1989 Topps auctioned off pieces of art Spiegelman had created rather than returning them to him, and Spiegelman broke the relation.
+In 1990, he received a Guggenheim Fellowship for Fine Arts.

 In 1991, Raw Vol. 2, No. 3 was published; it was to be the last issue.
 The closing chapter of Maus appeared not in Raw but in the second volume of the graphic novel, which appeared later that year with the subtitle And Here My Troubles Began.
 Maus attracted an unprecedented amount of critical attention for a work of comics, including an exhibition at New York's Museum of Modern Art and a special Pulitzer Prize in 1992.